If you’re reading this, then you will at the very least be somewhat aware of financial trading.

 There are some people that financial trading isn’t suitable for.
 You don’t need to be a maths genius (although it certainly helps), but an analytical mind is a must.
 You need to be able to make educated choices and analyse trends.
 Equally, trading is not for the hot-headed.
 This might go against much of the stereotypes about financial traders, but the fact is that you need to trade with your brain, not with your gut or heart.
 Doing that is a very good way to lose money quickly!
 Finally, you need to have capital that you can afford to lose.
 Trading is inherently risky, and there is a chance that you lose your investment – you have to be okay with this.

 For anyone who is prepared to take the time to learn the fundamentals and do it properly, financial trading is worth doing.
+If unsure you can even use AI in financial trading to give you more support.
 You might find that it isn’t for you, or you might excel at it, but the potential rewards make it worth trying.

 Follow this Bitcoin price Euro chart to keep up with the latest cryptocurrency markets.